 Update

 Stock management is now possible in our payment integrations.
-Please check the following user guide for more details.
+Please check out our user guide on How to Enable and Manage Product Stock in Payment Fields for more details.

 When setting up Payment Forms, there are occasions when you would want to offer products with limited stocks.
 Yes, we have a variety of widgets that allow you to achieve that, but linking those widgets with an actual Payment Field to process payments is a bit tricky.
 And that’s the main topic of this guide.

-- Bulk Purchases – users can select a product with limited stocks and have them buy as many as they want until supplies last.
-For example, users can buy 1, 10, or even 50 pieces of Product A with only 1000 limited stocks.
+- Bulk Purchases – users can select a product with limited stock and they can buy as many as they want while supplies last.
+For example, users can buy one, 10, or even 50 pieces of Product A with only 1000 limited stocks.

-- Single Purchases – users can pick 1 product (and only 1 product alone) with limited stocks.
+- Single Purchases – users can pick one product (and only one product alone) with limited stocks.
 For example, a user wants to buy Product B with a limited supply of 50 pieces.

 Note